tropicalfpv/the-tropicalist/ASSEMBLY.md

 9. 4x M3x35mm 6mm diameter Aluminium standoff
 10. 8X M3 Parlock Nut

-Additional screws maybe needed if you want to fix other components, such as VTXs for example.
-The list bellow is not necessary, but may also help.
+Additional screws may be needed if you want to fix other components, such as VTXs for example.
+The list below is not necessary, but may also help.

 1. 4x M3x6mm Hex
 2. 4x M2x8mm Hex